jitsi/handbook/docs/dev-guide/iframe.md

 ## **Creating the Jitsi Meet API object**

-After you have installed the Meet API library, you must then create the Jitsi Meet API object.
+After you have integrated the Meet API library, you must then create the Jitsi Meet API object.

 The Meet API object takes the following form: